Pawel-Gnat/daily-stoic/.ai/api-plan.md

 ### 1.1 Users

 Maps to the `users` table, representing authenticated users of the application.
+This table is managed by Supabase Auth.

 ### 1.2 Entries